shades10101/Challenges/README.md

 Changes I made after submission:

 - For some reason I have to stop and start the docker service at the end of the playbook, then tell docker compose to start the container.
 Once that is done the instance can be reach at IP:80

+Issues:
+- Security groups are to wide open
+- Inventory file gets created, but github actions does not parse the newly created inventory file.
+Did not think this would be possible, maybe github actions is giving the inventory file another name?